 - Certain vessels are equipped with a retractable swimming ladder.
-The swimming ladder must be in position as soon as you are onboard.

-- The parts of the deck which should not be used while under way are indicated on the diagram below:
+The swimming ladder must be in position as soon as you are onboard. - The parts of the deck which should not be used while under way are indicated on the diagram below: - Aft quarterdeck - Deck forward

-- Aft quarterdeck.

-- Sportop.

-- Sun deck.